-"Business Resilience is the organization's capacity to anticipate, prepare, react and adapt in periods of crisis."
+"Business Resilience is the organisation's capacity to anticipate, prepare, react and adapt in periods of crisis."

-The Covid-19 outbreak has been declared a public health emergency of international concern by the World Health Organization, causing huge impact on people's lives, businesses and communities.
+The Covid-19 outbreak has been declared a public health emergency of international concern by the World Health Organisation, causing huge impact on people's lives, businesses and communities.

 This situation has put in the spotlight, either positively or negatively, the organisations capacity to anticipate, prepare, react and adapt in periods of crisis.
 Business Resilience is all about that!